williamle8300/new-module/README.md

 > To him, it's about taking the time to understand the abstractions.

-# SUBSTACK drafts a new module
+# Making a new npm module

 - Abstractify the problem: draw ––>write nonJS ––>write pseudoJS ––>?
 - SUBSTACK codes as usual: